zpostfacto/vjson/README.md

   header file.
 One design goal was the ability to put "JSON" loking syntax directly in C++ code and use Modern C++ be able to parse it into a data structure.
-- [ujson](https://github.com/awangk/ujson) A tiny library that we were using for a while at Valve.
+- [ujson](https://github.com/awangk/ujson) A tiny library that I was using for a while at Valve.
 I found some bugs and reported them, the project has been abandoned.
 The main reason for mentioning it is that it is partly the namesake of this library.
-- [picojson](https://github.com/kazuho/picojson) We used this at Valve for a while after abandoning ujson.
+- [picojson](https://github.com/kazuho/picojson) I used this at Valve for a while after abandoning ujson.
 It uses exceptions and streams.